Cricket in Austria

-Cricket in Austria is a sport growing in popularity played mostly in Summer.
+Cricket in Austria is a sport growing in popularity played mostly in the summer.

 History

 Having been played by the gardeners of rich aristocratic families at the end of the 19th century - at which time Vienna Cricket and Football Club was founded, cricket disappeared in Austria until after the Second World War, when it was played by British occupying troops on a recreational basis.

-The modern era as such began in May 1975, when Kerry Tattersall introduced the game to his pupils at the commercial academy where he was teaching English and formed Vienna Cricket Club.
+The modern era of cricket in Austria as such began in May 1975, when Kerry Tattersall introduced the game to his pupils at the commercial academy where he was teaching English and formed Vienna Cricket Club.
 Early opponents came from the United Nations (United Nations CC) and diplomatic services (Five Continents CC) and these founder clubs survive to this day.

 Cricket remains predominantly Viennese-based with nine of the 13 member clubs being based in Vienna.
 CC Velden '91 is the oldest non-Viennese club, operating since 1991.
 The latest addition to the ACA is the Under-19 team Austrian Daredevils Cricket Club (ADCC) from Vienna.